 The Thanksgiving Ebenezer Service at Chapel Hill

-The Thanksgiving Ebenezer Service at Chapel Hill Presbyterian Church is a simple service on Thanksgiving Day.
-We have a large stone which we place in the center of the chairs which arranged in several concentric rings, with passage ways to enable people to get up and approach the stone.
-The homily is kept fairly brief - I have used a variety of mediatations from the Patriarchs, Samuel or David.
-We gather at 10 A.M.
-The service gives people an opportunity to share testimonies of thankfulness while placing representative objects along side the stone.
-Listening to others share thanksgivings helps us recall the many blessings we have each recieved.
-Children participate too.
-For a variation on the service, I have thought a box of river or beach stones could be placed by the door and each worshipper could take one as they arrive, to place with their thanksgiving around the stone.
+The Thanksgiving Ebenezer Service at Chapel Hill Presbyterian Church was a simple service on Thanksgiving Day.
+We had a large stone which we placed in the center of chairs arranged in several concentric rings, with passage ways to enable people to get up and approach the stone.
+The homily was kept fairly brief - I used a variety of mediatations from the Patriarchs, Samuel or David.
+We gathered at 10 A.M.
+The service gave people an opportunity to share testimonies of thankfulness while placing representative objects alongside the stone.
+Listening to others share thanksgivings helped us recall the many blessings we had each received.
+Children participated too.

 Order of Service